AndrewstheBuilder/Leet-Code-Intuitions/LeetCodeIntuitions.md

 ```
 Time Complexity: O(nlogn) because of sorting
 Space Complexity: O(n) because of various data structures used to store results
+- The intuition here is to do a breadth first visiting of each node which means it will visit each node from root to left child to right child until the end.
+And store the corresponding visits with column count.

 - Solution without sorting would be time complexity O(n)...